Pulmonary and Critical Care Medicine Fellowship

 • It is a privilege to have fellows spend three years with us at OHSU.

-• Fellows’ education is the focus of their time here at OHSU.
+• Fellows’ education and growth are the focus of their time here at OHSU.

-The majority of our clinical rotations take place at OHSU’s main campus hospital and clinics, and the Portland VA Medical Center.
-Fellows also have the opportunity to rotate at two community sites, Legacy Emmanuel Medical Center and Providence St. Vincent Medical Center.
+Fellows have continuity clinic at either OHSU or the Portland VA Medical Center.
+Fellows also have the opportunity to rotate at two community sites, Legacy Emmanuel Medical Center and Kaiser Permanente.

 OHSU provides unique clinical and career development opportunities.
 See some of the highlights below: